MicrosoftDocs/bing-docs/bing-docs/bing-news-search/overview.md

 ---
 title: What is the Bing News Search API?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to use the Bing News Search API to search the web for current headlines across categories, including headlines and trending topics.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-news-search
 ms.topic: overview
-ms.date: 12/18/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
-ms.custom: seodec2018
 ---

 # What is the Bing News Search API?

 The Bing News Search API makes it easy to integrate Bing's cognitive news searching capabilities into your applications.
 The API provides a similar experience to [Bing News](https://www.bing.com/news), letting you send search queries and receive relevant news articles.

 Be aware that the Bing News Search API provides news search results only.
-Use the [Bing Web Search API](../bing-web-search/search-the-web.md), [Video Search API](../bing-video-search/search-the-web.md) and [Image Search API](../bing-image-search/overview.md) for other types of web content.
+Use the [Bing Web Search API](../bing-web-search/overview.md), [Video Search API](../bing-video-search/overview.md) and [Image Search API](../bing-image-search/overview.md) for other types of web content.

 ## Bing News Search API features